Image by TuiPhotoengineer from iStock

 Enhancing Collaboration

-Architects are often in a unique spot where they can connect different parts of the organization.
-By building relationships, promoting alignment, and encouraging open communication, they help teams move faster and with clearer direction.
+Architects are often in the best position to connect different parts of the organization.
+By building trust and alignment, they help teams move faster with less confusion.

 Leveling Up

-Let’s explore this vital leadership role through three key perspectives: citizenship, design and architecture, and software engineering.
+This role shows up in three areas: citizenship, design and architecture, and software engineering.

 Citizenship: Supporting the Community and Culture